 Are You Ready to Start Couples Counseling?

 Thinking about couples counseling?
 When intimate bonds fray, it’s typical for couples to tough it out without help for years.
 Only about 19% of distressed couples ever muster the courage to enter couples therapy.
 These are the brave souls who aspire to do better… for themselves, and for their kids.
 And many of these couples have been miserable for 6 years or more.
-Despite these sobering truths, science-based couples therapy such as the Gottman Method and Emotionally-Focused Therapy have impressive success rates of 70% to 92%.
+Despite these sobering truths, science-based couples therapy such as the Gottman Method are incredibly effective.
+Another evidence-based method, Emotionally-Focused Therapy, has impressive success rates of 70% to 90%.

 Couples therapy can be expensive, exhausting, educational, and exhilarating.
 If you’ve been kicking around the idea …how do you know if you are ready to start couples therapy?